-The Umatilla National Forest prescribed fire page contains public information on planned, active and completed prescribed burning for 2018 on the Forest.
-Burning is planned on each of the four Districts on the Umatilla National Forest.
+The Umatilla National Forest prescribed fire page contains information on the Forest's planned, active and completed prescribed burning for 2019.
 In general, there are two burn seasons each year to accomplish prescribed fire projects.
 Early season burns typically occur in late winter through the early fire season in late spring/early summer.
 Late season burns typically occur in late fire season and into December.
 The specific dates of a burn during a season is dependent on many variables including wildfire activity, resource availability, current and predicted weather, and smoke management constraints.

 Frequent, low-intensity fire is essential for healthy forests and reducing the risk of uncharacteristic wildfire caused by excessive fuel buildup.
 Prescribed burning is an effective tool for removing excessive amounts of brush, shrubs, and trees, while also encouraging the growth of native vegetation.